 - Should be cross-browser compatible

-eStore: This is a very elegant theme with an impeccable design suitable for an eCommerce website. eStore has inbuilt spaces for ads & promotions and beautiful icons for wishlist and cart in the header.
+eStore: This is a very elegant theme with an impeccable design suitable for an eCommerce website. eStore has inbuilt spaces for ads & promotions and beautiful icons for wishlists and carts in the header.
 It has more than 10,000 active installations and a rating of 4.5.
 It is fully compatible with WooCommerce and YITH WooCommerce plugins.

-XClean: It is a canvas-based, to the point design WordPress theme.
+XClean: It is a canvas-based, to-the-point design WordPress theme.
 Its clean design makes it faster to load.
 XClean is a perfect choice for all sorts of products ranging from gadgets, clothing, art, and fashion.
-It is highly customizable and easy to use theme.
+It is a highly customizable and easy-to-use theme.
 It has more than 10,000 active installations.

-It has more than 30 ready to use demos to choose from, and a large repository of predefined layouts, elements and sections.
-Porto is currently used in more than 30,000 websites.
-It is optimized for faster loading and intuitive visual composer.
-It has a track record of achieving more than 90% of PageSpeed score.
+It has more than 30 ready-to-use demos to choose from, and a large repository of predefined layouts, elements, and sections.
+Porto is currently used on more than 30,000 websites.
+It is optimized for faster loading and intuitive visual composition.
+It has a track record of achieving more than 90% of the PageSpeed score.

 Elegant theme developer has launched a dedicated WooCommerce builder for Divi which has 16 fully loaded WooCommerce Modules.

-TheGem: It is highly customizable and flexible WordPress theme designed specifically for WooCommerce.
+TheGem: It is a highly customizable and flexible WordPress theme designed specifically for WooCommerce.
 TheGem is a high-performance theme optimized for SEO.
-It has more than 400 ready to use creative templates.
+It has more than 400 ready-to-use creative templates.
 It is a multilingual theme and can also be used for Right to Left (RTL) languages like Arabic.
-This theme is available on Themeforest Marketplace and has best-rated support.
+This theme is available on Themeforest Marketplace and has the best-rated support.

 WooCommerce has developed certain extensions that work with woocommerce to enhance the eCommerce experience with a specific function.
 Each extension is designed for a specific task.
 There are more than 300 WooCommerce Extensions and they are priced separately, some of them are free to use.